jo833/password-generator/README.md

 ## Project Makeup

-This project was developed using TypecScript, Next.js , CSS and React.
+This project was developed using TypeScript, Next.js , CSS and React.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).